Pixel (973) 784-8402

 Generally, no, employees cannot sue their employers, even for negligence-caused injuries.
 The only time an employee can directly sue their employer is in cases of intentional harm.

-Contact a Work Injury Lawyer in Newark Today
+Contact a Newark Workplace Injury Lawyer Today

 New Jersey’s workers’ compensation laws provide a no-fault means to protect injured employees when they’ve been hurt on the job, but if a third party contributed to your injuries, you may have other ways to get the money you deserve.
-The attorneys at Brach Eichler Injury Lawyers can help you explore options for recovering compensation after a workplace injury.
+You deserve guidance from an experienced work injury lawyer.
+Newark is home to Brach Eichler Injury Lawyers, where injured workers can get help pursuing every available path to compensation.

+Our Newark work injury attorneys can help you explore options for financial recovery after a workplace injury while you focus on your medical treatment.
 Contact our offices online or call us at (973) 364-8300.
 We are available 24/7, so we can schedule a free consultation with a Newark personal injury lawyer whenever is convenient for you.

-Written by: Brach Eichler Injury Lawyers Last Updated : April 17, 2025
+Written by: Brach Eichler Injury Lawyers Last Updated : July 31, 2025

 It's All About Results